Seri Kembangan: Politics

 The early Community leaders of the village since 1952 who had greatly contributed towards the development of Serdang New Village were Mr Hee Kon Swee, JP, PPN and Mr Chow Pak Fah, PJK, PPM.
 Various Government dignitaries were invited by them to assist in improving the conditions and developing the infrastructure of the village.
 In 1964, the first Prime Minister, Tunku Abdul Rahman visited the village to have the first hand knowledge about the village.
 This was followed by Assistant Education Minister, Mr Lee Siok Yew.
 On 12 November 1968, Deputy Prime Minister Tun Abdul Razak came to open ceremony of the Serdang New Village Secondary School.
 In 1969, Deputy Prime Minister, Tun Abdul Razak came again for the groundbreaking of Serdang New Village Clinic.
 On 10 March 1972, Minister of Health, Mr Lee Siok Yew and Minister of Finance, Tun Tan Siew Sin visited the village.
 The village also saw the visit of the Chief Minister of Selangor, Dato Harun Idris.
 These two pioneers Mr Hee and Mr Chow never thought their efforts in improving the lives of the village residents would one day turn this backwater village to become a bustling city today.

 At the national level, Seri Kembangan is part of the Puchong parliamentary constituency, currently represented by Yeo Bee Yin from DAP.
 Meanwhile, Seri Kembangan forms its own constituency in the Selangor State Legislative Assembly.
 The incumbent assemblyperson is Wong Siew Ki, also from DAP.
 Earlier in 1959 till 1964, it was known as Damansara Constituency before it was called Serdang and later Puchong Constituency.
 The first MP was Karam Singh Veriah from Socialist Front and won the Damansara Constituency twice.

 Demographics

 As of 2020, Seri Kembangan has a population of 130,252 residents.
-Close to 60% of the population are Chinese followed by Malays at 21%, Indians at 6% and others at less than half a percent.
+Close to 60% of the population are Chinese followed by Malays at 21%, Indians at 6% and others at 1%.